 MERCADO SAN MIGUEL

-The market is not a traditional grocery market but a gourmet tapas market, with over 30 different vendors selling a wide variety of freshly prepared tapas, from lovely wine and tapas bars to colorful stalls selling all kinds of fresh fruits, vegetables, meat, and seafood, there’s nothing you can’t find in Madrid’s best and most exciting market.
+The market is not a traditional grocery but a gourmet tapas market, with over 30 different vendors selling a wide variety of freshly prepared tapas.
+From lovely wine and tapas bar to colorful stalls selling all kinds of fresh fruits, vegetables, meat, and seafood.
+There’s nothing you can’t find in Madrid’s best and most exciting market.